rism-digital/verovio-reference-book/_book/02-first-steps/05-npm-usage.md

 title: "Usage with npm"
 ---

-The latest stable version is available via NPM registry.
-The version distributed via NPM it the WebAssembly build.
+The latest stable version is available in the NPM registry.
+The version distributed via NPM is the WebAssembly build.
 It can be installed with:

 ```bash
 npm install verovio